 Before our flight to Kailua-Kona, we had to display our Hawaii Safe Travels QR code, which you get by email just 24 hours prior to your arrival.
 Talk about tight timing.
 For some reason, my QR code would not load from my email.
 Bill’s code uploaded just fine but mine was a blank, both on my phone and via my MacBook Pro email, using either Chrome, Safari, or Firefox.

-I have no clue why, so I found a corner of the airport, went on the Safe Travels site, downloaded my QR code to my computer, messaged it to my phone, and that was how I was able to board the flight.
+I had no clue why, so I found a corner of the airport, went on the Safe Travels site, downloaded my QR code to my computer, messaged it to my phone, and that was how I was able to board the flight.

 That glitch was just one measure of the technological hurdles during this trip.
-It seems every vendor required you to use their app or website, from Hawaii’s Safe Travels site, to American Airlines app, to Island Pet Movers' app, to CVS “MyChart” test results, even Hilton Hotel’s room service QR code ordering system.
+It seems every vendor required us to use their app or website, from Hawaii’s Safe Travels site, to American Airlines app, to Island Pet Movers' app, to CVS “MyChart” test results, even Hilton Hotel’s room service QR code ordering system.
 Problem is, some of these tech wonders are either quirky or dysfunctional.
-In case of trouble, you must be extremely persistent in order to locate a NUMBER to call.
+In case of trouble, you must be extremely persistent in order to locate a PHONE NUMBER to call.
 When you do, a recording begins with something like, “due to COVID-19, your wait time might be until after you die…“

 Blessedly after all this stress, our flight from PHX to Kailua-Kona went beautifully.
 The plane was not crowded, the attendants were friendly and solicitous, and we both dozed off when possible.

 One, Two, Three Covid Tests

 On the ground about 2 p.m.
 Hawaii time, we showed our CVS Covid test results to the screeners, then lined up to take yet another Covid test.
 Yes.
 Hawaii Island’s Mayor Kim, who has since been booted from office, wanted assurances that travelers were not bringing in Covid.
 So he set up a process to test all passengers once you arrive at the airport.
 This took at least an hour, although the procedure was well run by polite and friendly people.